 [INSERT TABLE 10 HERE]

 Tables (9) and (10) report the results of the effect of house prices on the number of care homes according to their level of quality.
 The IV estimates (columns (2) to (5)) reveal a positive effect of the house prices on the number that obtain an outstanding rating (Table (9)).
 Although these effects are small, possibly because of the reduced proportion that this type of care homes represent out of the total, they are significant at a level less than 5% when instrumenting with the share of Labour voters and all the instruments.
-Regarding the number of care homes with a bad rating, the effect is also positive and greater, but not signifcant for any of the IV estimates.
+Regarding the number of care homes with a bad rating, the effect is also positive and greater, but not significant for any of the IV estimates.
 These findings suggest that effectively care homes would be addressing their market strategy to those markets where there is a higher proportion of potential self-funded clients.